hmisra/hmisra.github/_posts/2016-10-12-Support-Vector-Machines.md

 $$

-5. We solve for $ \alpha
+* We solve for $ \alpha $ and retrieve W using

+$$

+{W} = \sum_{i} \alpha_i y_i x_i

+$$

+* Using $ W $ obtained in step 5 we retrieve $ b $ by substituting $ W $ in equations in step 2.

-But the method described well only if there is a linear decision boundary that can seperate the 2 classes.
+The method described well only if there is a linear decision boundary that can seperate the 2 classes.
 If the data points of 2 classes are not linearly separable, method described above would provide the decision boundary which can do its best but would not be a perfect decision boundary.

+In upcoming post I will write about a neat trick (**THE KERNEL TRICK**) proposed by Bernhard E. Boser, Isabelle M. Guyon and Vladimir Vapnik in 1992 which allows SVMs to learn maximum margin non-linear decision boundaries.